zerobounce/zero-bounce-pascal/README.md

 - you can now import project's units

 ### Free Pascal
-In order to run this project, one must install [Lazarus IDE](https://www.lazarus-ide.org/).
+In order to run this package, one must install [Lazarus IDE](https://www.lazarus-ide.org/).

 Open Lazarus IDE, File > Open, browse for `./packages/zerobounce.lpk` (relative to repository root), click "Open package".